cityssm/tv-display/content/imageList/README.md

 ## Options

 **backgroundImages**
-- An array of images to display.
+- An array of images to display or a path to a files.json file.

 **imageSeconds**
 - The number of seconds to display each image.